tidewave-ai/roadmap/README.md

 * This roadmap only includes feature requests, not bug reports.
 We track bug reports in our internal issues tracker and typically give addressing bugs higher priority than implementing new features.
 * Not all features we're working on will appear here — we like to keep some surprises for our users!

+If you see a feature request that you'd love to have, please react to the existing issue with a 👍!
+This helps us gauge community interest and prioritize features.
+[See the issues list sorted by thumbs up](https://github.com/tidewave-ai/roadmap/issues?q=is%3Aissue%20state%3Aopen%20sort%3Areactions-%2B1-desc).

 ## Want to Request a Feature?

 Please do not open issues in this repository.
 Instead: